senolmurat/senolmurat/README.md

 ### Hi there 👋

-    I'm graduated from Marmara Univeristy CSE in 2021.
-Mostly interested in app development(Web & Mobile).And I also like to create mods for the games like Skyrim , Crusader kings 3 and some other games.
+#### I'm graduated from Marmara Univeristy CSE in 2021.
+Mostly interested in app development(Web & Mobile).And I also like to create mods for the games like Skyrim , Crusader Kings 3 and some other games.

 <!--
 **senolmurat/senolmurat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.